t2k/backbone.marionette-RequireJS/readme.md

 The simplicity of a SPA allows the focus to remain on learning _Marionette, AMD_ and application architecture ideas borrowed from the **Rails Asset Pipeline**.
 I struggled a bit ;-) with Backbone.Marionette and RequireJS; most of my struggles were consequence of my enterprise C#/VB.NET server-side background, so coming to grips with modular javascript client application architecture was way more of a challenge than I had expected.
 I hope this repo can help others get up to speed faster than I did!

-###assets###
-The **assets** folder is the original fork of [David Sulc's repo] https://github.com/davidsulc/backbone.marionette-atinux-books)
-I learned alot from David's Marionette app about marionette's application features and it dealt with a more interesting real world back end.
-The original app used traditional javascript namespacing and modular layout but converting this app over to RequireJS and a modular design required a different approach to the application architecture.
-Modular AMD applications can be a blessing and a curse... at the end of the day AMD forces the developer to pursue a higly decoupled modular architecture.

-###assetsAMD###
-I've added source located under the **assetsAMD** folder.
-Refer to the **assets** folder to see the orig. repo of Backbone.Marionette application using javascript namespacing, which was based on [Atinux] http://www.atinux.fr)'s [Backbone books](http://www.atinux.fr/backbone-books/) example app and covers features, such as external templates, modal dialogs.

-### Updates May 2013 ###
-After watching the excellent [BackboneRails](http://backbonerails.com) screencasts I have __Mann__'d up by re-structuring this application's architecture.
-Brian's excellent tutorials use ruby rails and __Marionette.module__ patter with javascript namespacing.
-My focus here was to use an RequireJS/AMD based application architecture.
-I've tried to follow the Rails Asset Pipeline approach from Brian's screencast which entails more or less following a consistant folder structure when building out your application/module architecture.
-The AMD approach does not follow the same javascript namespaing pattern made so easy by the **Marionette.module** but the AMD approach does offer what I feel is a more modular building block approach with true modules that are not necessarily coupled to the application specific namespaceing patterns.
-I used a [msgBus](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/msgbus.coffee) module that leverages **backbone.Wreqr** events, commands and request/response patterns to facilitate inter-application communication.

 ### CoffeeScript! ###
 Switching to coffeescript has made me a javascript __BALLER!__ I knew about coffee-script,  read the little book about it, but never changed my ways.
 After watching Brian Mann's screencast I became convinced of the power and flexibility of coffeescript and it's ease of use.
 I'm SO much better a _JavaScript_ programmer because of it.